mnhollandplum/ruby-submissions/1806-b/1module/credit_check/Silvestre_Cuellar.md

 - [ ] writes a test before writing code that implements the behavior to make that test pass
 - [ ] writes both integration and unit tests

-## Version Control
+## Version Control: 1

-Notes:
+Notes: I think you had some struggle with git/GitHub; don't let this get you down, you will keep getting more comfortable as the mod progresses!

 The student(s):

-- [ ] hosts their code on the master branch of their remote repository
+- [x] hosts their code on the master branch of their remote repository
 - [ ] makes commits in small chunks of functionality
 - [ ] submits and merges Pull Requests using the Github interface